-Getting Started ASP .NET Core with Angular using Project Template
+Getting Started with ASP.NET Core and Angular using Project Template

-This document helps you to create a simple ASP .NET Core application with Angular Framework and Syncfusion Angular UI components.
+This guide provides detailed instructions on creating a simple ASP.NET Core application with the Angular Framework using the dotnet CLI, integrating it with Syncfusion Angular UI components.

 Prerequisites